aoxrud-ww/web-accessibility-tips/README.md

 </div>
 ```

-# Images
+## Images

-### Overview
 All images that provide context to the page should have thoughtful descriptions.

-Imagine you have closed your eyes and have never seen the page before:
+Imagine you have closed your eyes and have never seen the image before:
 - How would someone describe the image to you?
 - What are the important bits to help with the context of the page?
 - Avoid using words like: "image", "illustration", "picture", etc..

 ### Inline Images
 Any image that uses the `<img>` should have an `alt` property.
-If the image is an illustration and doesn't provide context to the page, the `alt` can be an empty string.
+If the image doesn't provide context to the page and is only there to make the page look pretty, the `alt` can be an empty string.
 If the image provides additional context to the page, it needs a thoughful description.

 ```html
 <img src='' alt='' />
 ```

-## Background Images
+### Background Images
 Most background images are used for decoration only and do not need alternate text.
 However, sometimes background image includes important information.
 Consider using a hidden div that contains a description of the image.